Frequently Asked Questions

 - Patient is currently prescribed opioids more than 90 consecutive days

 - Patient is currently prescribed both benzodiazepines and opioids

-The CURES 2.0 system also provides clinicians a messaging capability to the patient’s other prescribers within the secure CURES 2.0 environment.
+The CURES 2.0 system also provides prescribers and dispensers with a messaging capability that allows a message to be sent to a prescriber regarding a mutual patient from within the secure CURES 2.0 environment

 Effective October 2, 2018, with specified exceptions, health care practitioners authorized to prescribe, order, administer, or furnish a controlled substance shall consult the CURES database to review a patient's controlled substance history no earlier than 24 hours, or the previous business day, before prescribing a Schedule II, Schedule III, or Schedule IV controlled substance to the patient for the first time and at least once every 4 months thereafter if the substance remains part of the treatment of the patient.
 (Health and Safety Code section 11165.4(a)(1)(A)(i))